SteeltoeOSS/Documentation/docs/configuration/random-value-provider.md

 ```

->NOTE: It if you wish to generate random values as part of using placeholders, then it's important to add the RandomValue provider to the builder before you add the Placeholder resolver.
+>NOTE: It if you wish to generate random values as part of using placeholders, you need to add the `RandomValue` provider to the builder before you add the placeholder resolver.

 ### Access Random Value Data

-Once the configuration has been built, the RandomValue generator can be used to generate values.
-Simply access the configuration data using the appropriate `random` keys.
+Once the configuration has been built, the `RandomValue` generator can be used to generate values.
+You can access the configuration data by using the appropriate `random` keys.

-Consider the following `HomeController`:
+Consider the following `HomeController` example:

 ```csharp
 public class HomeController : Controller